Hamburg Historic District (Davenport, Iowa): Architecture

 The geographical location of the Hamburg District is a fairly steep bluff north of the downtown area.
 The sidewalk on Ripley Street is replaced by steps as it climbs the hill.
 The area has the largest concentration of historically significant houses in Davenport.
 As with other areas of the city, the simple Greek Revival style was the first to appear in Hamburg.
 These homes are generally at the base of the hill.
 The style is realized in cottages and the more popular two-story, 3-bay front gable homes.
 Other homes in the district include large Victorian homes in the Gothic Revival, Second Empire, Italianate, and the Queen Anne styles built in the 19th century.
 Many of these homes crown the bluff and offer vistas overlooking the river valley below.
 There are also examples of early 20th century Georgian Revival and American Craftsman homes.
 The historic district is rounded out by smaller and more simple late 19th and early 20th century homes and a few modern dwellings.

 The Hamburg Historic District is largely a residential area today.
 Institutional architecture that existed has largely been torn down or converted to residential use.
 One such building on West Seventh Street was built for Iowa College, which moved from the area in the 1850s to the present College Square Historic District.
 The former German Methodist Episcopal Church remains on West Sixth Street, while Zion and Trinity Lutheran Churches built new buildings outside of the district in the mid-20th century.
 Many civic, cultural, religious, and commercial buildings that served the German citizens of the city were not built in the Hamburg District.

 Contributing Properties

 The following is a listing of the more historically and architecturally significant houses in the district by architectural style.
 One of the houses is individually listed on the National Register of Historic Places and five are listed on the Davenport Register of Historic Properties.
+The extant brick streets and allies in the district were added as contributing structures in 2017.